adidesai18/google-cloud-func/README.md

 in terminal.
 Basically, brew is the equivalent to apt (advanced package tool) in linux .

-## Adding Project to Readme file
+## Adding Project requirements

-1. create README.md file (md stands for mark down)
+1. create README.md file (md stands for mark down) or by command

+   `echo "# Google Cloud Function Course" >> README.md`

-2. To see preview click on top right corner button in VS Code
+2. To see preview click on top right corner button in VS Code.
+3. Create .gitignore file
+4. Create new repository in GitHub
+5. Add discription of respository in short and
+6. Add hidden or sensitive files in gitignore file

+## Add project to GitHub

+1. `git init` Creates git repository to current directory
+2. `git remote add origin https://github.com/adidesai9009/google-cloud-func.git` Add files to hub
+3. `git status` Shows the status of repository
+4. `ls -a ` show all hidden files
+5. If your are using git for first time then use this commands before running below commands

+   `git config --global user.email "your email id"` `git config --global user.name "your name"`

+6. `git add`
+7. `git commit -m "first commit"`
+8. `git push -u origin main`

 ## Creating Virtual Environment